Holiday Travel – Avoiding a Bah Humbug! Season

 Enforce State Travel Restrictions

-Both New Hampshire and Maine have established travel advisories, restrictions, and/or quarantine periods for incoming resident and non-resident travelers.
+Both New Hampshire and ME have established travel advisories, restrictions, and/or quarantine periods for incoming resident and non-resident travelers.
 For instance, New Hampshire requires that anyone traveling to New Hampshire after spending an extended period of time in a non-New England state self-quarantine for a two-week period.
 Employees can “test out” of the quarantine period if they are asymptomatic and obtain a negative test on day 7 of quarantine.
-Thus, employees that travel outside of the surrounding New England states (Maine, Vermont, Massachusetts, Connecticut, and Rhode Island) are required to self-quarantine for two weeks upon their return to New Hampshire, unless they “test out” of the quarantine period.
+Thus, employees that travel outside of the surrounding New England states (ME, Vermont, Massachusetts, Connecticut, and Rhode Island) are required to self-quarantine for two weeks upon their return to New Hampshire, unless they “test out” of the quarantine period.

 Be Ready to Handle COVID-19 Exposure